scheb/sound-to-light-osc/README.md

 OSC signals are sent to `localhost:7701`, can be changed in `beatDetector.py`.

-- `/beat` is sent for every beat detected, or every 2nd beat when auto generating beats.
-Ideal for fast light change.
+- `/beat` is sent for every beat detected.
-- `/bar` is sent every 16 beats.
-Ideal for less frequent light change.
+- `/bar` is sent every to change the lighting scene.
+- `/prog1` - `/prog8` is sent to change lighting programs (available have to be configured in `beatDetector.py`)

 ## Acknowledgments